 Some days I simply do not feel like me.
 But I am still me.
 If I could go outside and go on a hike I would immediately.

-This is me (on the right).
+This is me in Toledo Spain!.

 OUR CIRCUMSTANCES ARE NOT US

 Take courage my friends.
 Our illness is not who we are.
 Let’s try to remember who we really are before we got sick.

 Tell me in the comments: What did you do before you got sick?